-543a-3 PERSONALITY ASSESSMENT OF CHILDREN AND ADOLESCENTS.
-Administration and interpretation of psychological techniques used to assess personality.
+543a-3 BEHAVIORAL AND EMOTIONAL ASSESSMENT OF CHILDREN AND ADOLESCENTS.
+Administration and interpretation of psychological techniques used to assess behavior and emotion.
 Developmental approach and multicultural perspective.
 Prerequisite: graduate standing in psychology.

 543b-3 PERSONALITY ASSESSMENT OF THE ADULT.
 Theory underlying use of objective and projective methods of assessing adult personality.
 Application of techniques to personality, clinical diagnosis, research.
 Prerequisites: PSYC 541b; graduate standing in psychology.